Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Read my full bio here.

 Amidst the emotional turmoil of divorce is the very practical and methodical division of assets.
-You are, after all, dissolving a contract.
+You are, after all, not only dissolving an emotional bond but a legal one, too.

 The Rembrandt on the wall, the family home, and even your business are all fair game.